Stakeholder Identification in Project Management

 - Role on Project

-Stakeholder identification process starts at the beginning of the project and ends at the end of the project.
-A stakeholder register which records all the information of stakeholders should be prepared and updated frequently.
+The stakeholder identification process starts at the beginning of the project and ends at the end of the project.
+A stakeholder register that records all the information of stakeholders should be prepared and updated frequently.
 Identification of stakeholders and determination of their expectations, requirements, interests are important processes for successful project management.
 It should not be forgotten that stakeholders and their interests may change over time.
 Note that understanding the importance of stakeholder identification will increase the efficiency of your stakeholder management system.